-If you don’t have an external source (grant funding, or money from a budget) to cover workshop costs, charging for the workshop is a good way to make back some or all of that money, and make sure that your workshops are sustainable, which is important if you want to keep offering them on a regular basis.
+If you do not have an external source (grant funding, or money from a budget) to cover workshop costs, charging for the workshop is a good way to make back some or all of that money, and make sure that your workshops are sustainable, which is important if you want to keep offering them on a regular basis.

 Neal Davis: At the University of Illinois, we have determined that coffee/light breakfast and a catered lunch for two days can be gotten for about $40 per participant.
 We thus charge $40 and students get an additional tangible benefit from their participation.

 Note that sometimes, depending on the space you use, you’re not allowed to charge, especially if you’re been given the space for free.

 There’s also the logistics of how you actually collect the money.
 While tools like Eventbrite can do this, some institutions require that you use their own in-house system to collect money associated with events.
 In addition, your institution may have its own rules about whether or not you can collect money and how to do that correctly.
 Make sure that you’ve checked into these details before you start charging for a workshop hosted at your institution.

 Darya Vanichkina: [A fee is] more the hassle for us (and the fact that if we do charge a fee, the Uni asks us to pay for using the room /even though we’re Uni employees) - so it’s always a tradeoff between ensuring fewer no-shows and spending the time setting this up logistically.